 In 2021, tuition for full-time students at Davis College was $15,750 a year.

-Tuition was the same price in 2022 compare to the year before.
-Usually, colleges raise tuition about 3% each year.
+Tuition was the same price in 2023 compare to the year before.
+On average, college tuition rises about 3% year.

-Davis College is a private, religious institution, so it has the same tuition for students from New York as it does for residents from other states.
+Davis College is a private, religious institution, so it has the same tuition for residents of New York as it does for students who live in other states.

-Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
-Don't forget to check your state's requirements for as an in-state resident.
-Every state has its own rules about what makes someone eligible for in-state tuition.
-The most common requirement is that students must have lived in the state for a full year before starting school.
+Choosing a college where you qualify for in-state status can cut the cost of college tuition.
+Be sure to check your state's guidelines for how to qualify for as an in-state resident.
+Each state has different requirements to qualify as in-state resident.
+Most states require students to have resided in the state for a certain period of time before qualifying.
 There may be additional requirements as well, depending on the state you and your parents currently reside in.

 Explore other New York colleges

-International students usually do not qualify for for federal financial aid, but should research private or school-specific aid and scholarships.
-International students who demonstrate financial need may be eligible for the following types of financial support at Davis College:
+Students from outside of the U.S. usually do not qualify for for loans or grants from the U.S. government, but should research private or Davis College-specific grants, scholarships, and other funding opportunities.
+International students with need may qualify for the following types of financial support at Davis College:

 •On-campus jobs